BudacaB/basketball-manager-frontend/doc.md

 - new component for game setup - game-starter
 - render in home within the team list
+- install NgRx
 - 2 props:
   - selectedTeam (by way of input from parent team list) https://angular.io/guide/component-interaction
   - gameName (as text field)
-- start game button - disabled unless both props provided -> calls function 'startGame'
+- start game button -> calls function 'startGame'
-- component takes the 2 props - makes new obj - sends to api from new service - gameService - calls api with HTTP POST
+- component takes the 2 props - makes new game obj
-- also make game-component
-  - after BE confirms OK for game start (observable result) -> redirect to game-component
+- save this obj in NgRx store locally

 BE: